As of 9/1/2019, the Death Penalty Information Center (DPIC) "exonerated"/"innocent list has 166 "exonerees" released from death row (fn 1).

 That's a lie.
 It was created to be a deception.

-If DPIC were being truthful, such would mean "factually innocent" inmates, as properly defined Yet DPIC tells us that the standard is their three definitions, none of which confirm actual innocence (fn 4).
+If DPIC were being truthful, such would mean "factually innocent" inmates, as properly defined Yet DPIC tells us that the standard is their three definitions, none of which need an actually innocent finding (fn 4).